sanskrit/raw_etexts_english/blogs/manasataramgini/2013-06-11_a-brief-rant-on-the-indian-political-system.md

 +++
-title = "A brief rant on the Indian politicalxa0system"
+title = "A brief rant on the Indian political system"

 +++
 The coming elections in the secular, socialist, democratic republic of